jelaiw/blog/about.markdown

 I distinctly remember the sheer delight of visiting Waldenbooks (now defunct) or the public library and heading straight for the "Computing" section to inhale the contents of every operating system book I could get my hands on.
 I was particularly obsessed with how passwords worked and how secrets were kept secret.

-From there it over twenty years before I really tried again to grok applied cryptography.
-It was worth the wait.
+Twenty years flew by before I really tried again to grok applied cryptography, but what a joy it is now.

  -- JW